FrankM1/docs/content/concepts/introduction.md

     </tbody>
 </table>

 **In short:** Other open platforms are generally old, slow and bloated, while other closed platforms give you absolutely no control or ownership of your content.
-Ghost provides the best of both worlds, and more.
+Qazana provides the best of both worlds, and more.

 Still after a more detailed comparison?
-We've got some in-depth articles comparing Ghost to [WordPress](https://qazana.net/vs/wordpress/), [Medium](https://qazana.net/vs/medium/) and [Tumblr](https://qazana.net/vs/tumblr/).
+We've got some in-depth articles comparing Qazana to [WordPress](https://qazana.net/vs/wordpress/), [Medium](https://qazana.net/vs/medium/) and [Tumblr](https://qazana.net/vs/tumblr/).

 ## Background

-Ghost was created by [John O'Nolan](https://twitter.com/johnonolan) and [Hannah Wolfe](https://twitter.com/erisds) in 2013 following a runaway Kickstarter campaign to create a new, modern publishing platform to serve professional publishers.
+Qazana was created by [John O'Nolan](https://twitter.com/johnonolan) and [Hannah Wolfe](https://twitter.com/erisds) in 2013 following a runaway Kickstarter campaign to create a new, modern publishing platform to serve professional publishers.

 Previously, John was a core contributor of WordPress and watched as the platform grew more complicated and less focused over time.
-Ghost started out as a little idea to be the antidote to that pain, and quickly grew in popularity as the demand for a modern open source solution became evident.
+Qazana started out as a little idea to be the antidote to that pain, and quickly grew in popularity as the demand for a modern open source solution became evident.

-Today, Ghost is one of the most popular open source projects in the world - the **#1** CMS [on GitHub](https://github.com/tryghost/ghost) - and is used in production by millions of people.
+Today, Qazana is one of the most popular open source projects in the world - the **#1** CMS [on GitHub](https://github.com/tryghost/ghost) - and is used in production by millions of people.

-More than anything, we approach building Ghost to create the product we've always wanted to use, the company we've always wanted to do business with, and the environment we've always wanted to work in.
+More than anything, we approach building Qazana to create the product we've always wanted to use, the company we've always wanted to do business with, and the environment we've always wanted to work in.

 So, we do things a little differently to most others:

 #### Independent structure
-Ghost is structured as a [non-profit organisation](https://qazana.net/about) to ensure it can legally never be sold and will always remain independent, building products based on the needs of its users - _not_ the whims of investors looking for 💰 returns.
+Qazana is structured as a [non-profit organisation](https://qazana.net/about) to ensure it can legally never be sold and will always remain independent, building products based on the needs of its users - _not_ the whims of investors looking for 💰 returns.

 #### Sustainable business